ejgallego/coq-serapi/FAQ.md

 ## Which Coq versions does SerAPI support?

-At the moment, Coq 8.7 is the current supported version for the current protocol.
-Older versions (8.6) should work however the protocol will differ.
+At the moment, Coq 8.8 is the current supported version for the current protocol.
+Older versions (8.6/8.7) should work however the protocol will differ.

 ## How can I install SerAPI?

-The supported way is to use OPAM.
-The `.travis.yml` file contains up to date install instructions for each branch.
+The supported way is to use the OPAM package manager.
+The `.travis.yml` file contains up to date install instructions on how to build it manually.

 ## Why does SerAPI hang with inputs larger than 4096 characters?

 This is due to a historical limitation of the UNIX/Linux TTY API.
 See
 #38.
-You can use
+If you communicate with SerAPI using a PIPE this shouldn't be a
+problem, otherwise you can use the `ReadFile` command in interactive mode.

 ## Can SerAPI produce `.vo` files?